Meet Our Members

 Fill in the Expression of Interest form and our friendly membership team will be in touch.

-If you’re looking to become a member – please fill in the form below and we’ll be in touch shortly.
+If you’re looking to become an LPA Member – please fill in the form below and we’ll be in touch shortly.

 As a registered organisation under the Fair Work Act 2009, we are governed by a set of rules endorsed by the Fair Work Commission, which are available below.